 The Kronos project began additional implementations in the fall of 2014, with additional departments/divisions coming onto the system at regular intervals.
 Areas identified for inclusion in immediate upcoming phases of the implementation have been contacted individually and provided available information regarding timelines for “going live” on Kronos.

 Please watch ECU Official email communications for Kronos Project updates as the university Kronos implementation begins.
 If you have any questions or concerns regarding the project, please contact the ECU Kronos Team at email@example.com.

-The Kronos project is sponsored by Dr. Rick Niswander, Vice Chancellor for Administration and Finance and supported by an Executive Steering Committee.
+The Kronos project is sponsored by ECU's Vice Chancellor for Administration and Finance, Sara Thorndike, and supported by an Executive Steering Committee.
 Steering Committee membership includes representation from across campus and incorporates employees at a variety of levels within the university.

-Ownership of the system resides in the Department of Human Resources under Melissa Bard, Associate Vice Chancellor for Human Resources, with ownership for pay-related system components belonging to Payroll.
-Payroll resides within Financial Services under Dee Bowling, Interim Associate Vice Chancellor for Financial Services.
+Ownership of the system resides in the Department of Human Resources under Kitty Wetherington, Interim Associate Vice Chancellor for Human Resources, with ownership for pay-related system components belonging to Payroll.
+Payroll resides within Financial Services under Dee Bowling, Associate Vice Chancellor for Financial Services.